 The world is full of jobs with well-defined pay scales.
-In other words, if you're a corporate staff accountant or an astronaut, you can pretty well scope out your pay range.
-Alas, a paleontologist career sends you on multiple career paths, each with its own salary expectations.
+In other words, if you're a corporate staff accountant or an astronaut, you can scope out your pay range pretty well.
+Alas, a paleontologist doesn't have it so easy.
+This career could send you on any one of multiple career paths, each with its own salary expectations (source).

-Also, remember you'll become a more accomplished, valuable employee over time.
-As you develop more skills, you'll work on more difficult projects, which will (hopefully) lead to promotions and professional recognition.
-In a perfect world, of course, these accolades lead to more money as well.
+Remember that you'll become a more accomplished and more valuable employee over time.
+As you develop more skills, you'll work on more difficult projects, which will lead to promotions and professional recognition.
+In a perfect world, of course, these accolades lead to more cash in the bank as well.

 Besides the regular cash flow, there are other decent benefits that go along with the paleontology gig.
 Since paleontologists generally work as employees rather than lone wolf (raptor?) professionals, you'll probably be eligible for any benefits your employer offers.